chuckchallenge/FSD_RAVT/README.md

 # TypeScript React AntD Vite Tailwind Template

-This template provides a starting point for creating React projects with TypeScript, Tailwind CSS, and Vite.
+This template provides a starting point for creating React projects with TypeScript, Tailwind CSS, AntD and Vite.

 ## Overview